beast27000/debate-crew-ai/README.md

 - **Customizable Logic**: Extend with your own tools and arguments in `crew.py` and `main.py`.
 - **Automated Reports**: Generates a `report.md` file summarizing outputs.
 - **Agentic AI Workflow**: Demonstrates orchestration of multiple reasoning agents for structured debates.

+## Understanding Your Crew

+The Debate Crew is composed of multiple AI agents, each with unique roles, goals, and tools.

+- Tasks are defined in `src/debate/config/tasks.yaml`, describing what the crew must achieve.
+- Agent configurations are stored in `src/debate/config/agents.yaml`, outlining their capabilities and collaboration style.
+- During execution, the crew coordinates these agents to leverage their collective skills and achieve complex objectives.
+- This modular setup allows you to easily expand, specialize, or reconfigure your team of agents to tackle new domains.

 ## Setup Instructions